tomtom-international/hopic/doc/source/config.rst

 The option ``stash`` will save files to be used in another Hopic phase.
 The stashed files are available for every executor/node in every phase and workspace after the current one.

+.. note:: This option is not allowed to be used within a :option:`post-submit` phase.

 Use the option ``includes`` to identify the files to be stashed.
 Use Wildcards like `module/dist/**/*.zip`.
 A `*` expands only to a single directory entry, where `**` expands to multiple directory levels deep.